-- Establishing, maintaining and developing links with FE colleges, universities, apprenticeship providers and employers. - Providing pupils with effective careers guidance and supporting social mobility by improving opportunities for all young people. - Supporting tutors providing initial careers information and advice. - Supporting subject teachers to build careers education and guidance into subjects across the curriculum. - Monitoring teaching and learning in careers education, and the access to and take-up of career guidance. - Advising senior leadership on policy, strategy and resources for careers education, information, advice and guidance (CEIAG). - Preparing and implementing a development plan for CEIAG. - Reviewing and evaluating the programme of CEIAG. - Encouraging the training of school staff to promote careers guidance to their pupils. - Using the Gatsby Benchmarks to improve the school's careers provision and ensure compliance with legal duties, with an ultimate aim to meet all benchmarks. - Allowing pupils to have access to providers of technical education, such as colleges, and apprenticeships to ensure every pupil is well-informed about their future options at every stage. - Self-evaluating the careers provision the school offers. - Publishing details of the school's careers programme and a policy statement on provider access on its website. - Engaging with the designated teacher for LAC and previously LAC to ensure they know which pupils are in care/are care leavers, to understand their additional support needs and to ensure that any personal education plans can inform careers advice. - Working closely with the SENCO and other staff to identify the guidance needs of all pupils with SEND and implement personalised support. - Ensuring that pupils with SEND understand their different career pathways, and enabling them to gain the skills, knowledge and experience they require to achieve their career goals.
+- Supporting subject teachers to build careers education and guidance into subjects across the curriculum. - Monitoring teaching and learning in careers education, and the access to and take-up of career guidance. - Advising senior leadership on policy, strategy and resources for careers education, information, advice and guidance (CEIAG). - Preparing and implementing a development plan for CEIAG. - Reviewing and evaluating the programme of CEIAG. - Encouraging the training of school staff to promote careers guidance to their students. - Using the Gatsby Benchmarks to improve the school's careers provision and ensure compliance with legal duties, with an ultimate aim to meet all benchmarks. - Allowing students to have access to providers of technical education, such as colleges, and apprenticeships to ensure every student is well-informed about their future options at every stage. - Self-evaluating the careers provision the school offers. - Publishing details of the school's careers programme and a policy statement on provider access on its website. - Engaging with the designated teacher for looked-after children (LAC) and previously LAC to ensure they know which students are in care/are care leavers, to understand their additional support needs and to ensure that any personal education plans can inform careers advice. - Working closely with the SENCO and other staff to identify the guidance needs of all students with SEND and implement personalised support. - Ensuring that students with SEND understand their different career pathways, and enabling them to gain the skills, knowledge and experience they require to achieve their career goals.